Steroids (dexamethasone, prednisolone, methyl prednisolone)

 This page tells you about steroids in cancer treatment.
 You can find information about

-- How your body uses food to produce energy (your metabolism)
+- How the body uses food to produce energy (your metabolism)

-- Keeping the balance of salt and water in your body
+- Keeping the balance of salt and water in the body

 - Regulating blood pressure